Flinoge/React-Github/README.md

 #This is our first React-Github Project I'm going to make it say, HELLO WORLD!
 #We now have the latest in routing power, you may all now bow to us!
 #For all your contact needs, there is a form to enter information!
 Don't worry, its Validated.
+#Everyone was asking for a Responsive Website, WELL HERE YOU HAVE IT FOLKS!